 The Time Range(#Ed) field is the range used by the stations to determine a random delay added to the EDP Epoch reference start time.

-The Epochs Remaining field indicates the number of EDP Epochs left in the sequence after the current epoch finishes, except 255, which means that the sequence duration is unlimited.
-The length of the Epoch Sequence Duration field is 1 octet.
+The Epochs Remaining field indicates the number of EDP Epochs left in the sequence after the current epoch finishes, except 255, which means that the sequence duration is unlimited. (#1257)

 The Number of Participating Affiliated STAs field is optional.
 When present, the field signals an indication of the number of affiliated STAs currently participating to this group EDP epoch on the current link.